 A student who no longer requires a parking permit after semester 1 may return their permit and seek a reimbursement of €20.
 The permit must be returned, together with the Single Semester Student Reimbursement form to the Traffic Management Office at the end of semester 1.

 Staff and Students may only apply for one permit.
-Up to two vehicle registration numbers may be registered per permit.
+Up to two vehicle registration numbers may be registered per permit but only one vehicle is permitted to park on campus at any given time.

 Once an application has been validated, details on how the permit may be obtained will be communicated by e mail to each applicant.